Close

 Credit: onlineforlove.com

-Shagle is clear about being an adult chatting site.
+Shagle is clear about being an adult chat site.
 It’s anonymous, and you only need to enter your gender to begin talking to other users.
 You tick the box that you are 18+ years old, so it’s easy for children to bypass this restriction.

 The app uses the camera by default, although you can turn it off and use only text.
 Users can verify their membership to unlock extra features.
 Shagle isn’t a simple chatting site but more of a hookup platform, so it’s best for children to avoid it.